-In addition to potential case-specific conflicts, arbitrators must also disclose any circumstance that would require their temporary or permanent removal from the roster, in accordance with the Arbitrator Disqualification Criteria, or affect their classification as either a public or non-public arbitrator.
+In addition to potential case-specific conflicts, arbitrators must also disclose any circumstance that might affect their ability to serve under the Arbitrator Disqualification Criteria, or affect their classification as either a public or non-public arbitrator.

 The obligation to disclose interests, relationships or circumstances that might preclude an arbitrator from rendering an objective and impartial determination is a continuing duty that requires an arbitrator who accepts an appointment to disclose—at any stage of the proceeding—any such interests, relationships or circumstances that arise, or are recalled or discovered.
 In addition to relationships, it is advisable to disclose any life experience that may raise any doubt about your ability to be impartial.

 These disclosure requirements also apply to arbitrators who hear cases between industry parties only.
 (Go to Rule 13408 of the Code of Arbitration Procedure for Industry Disputes.)